calbaker/Resumes/typst/modern-cv/Chad Baker cover letter ETH RSE.typ

 zwanzig Jahre im Gymnasium für vier Jahre Deutsch, und ich habe nicht alles vergessen.
 Ich werde wenn vielleicht lebe ich im Schweiz gern mehr Deutsch lernen.

-In case the above paragraph in German has anything that's unclear because of bad grammar or being the wrong dialect, I typed the above German purely from having learned 4 years of German when I was in high school without any help from a dictionary, spellcheck or an AI translator.
-I wanted to demonstrate that I have some limited German speaking, listening, reading, and writing ability and am super interested in getting highly proficient.
+In case the above paragraph in German has anything that's unclear because of bad grammar or being the wrong dialect, I want to explain that I typed the above German purely from having learned 4 years of German when I was in high school without any help from a dictionary, spellcheck or an AI translator.
+I wanted to demonstrate that I have some German writing (as well as speaking, listening, and reading) ability and am super interested in becoming highly proficient.

 Lastly, I'm interested in this position because my wife and I have always wanted to experience living in Europe, and the situation for engineering research in the United States is not looking promising in the coming years.
+I am adamant about doing work that I find morally satisfying and am hoping to continue that wherever I can find it.

-My wife has a PhD in physical/surface chemistry, and we're hoping we can both find employment in the same location.
-If I am selected to move forward with an interview and later given an offer, I would like to share my wife's CV in the hopes of finding a role for her.
-She also knows some German.
+// My wife has a PhD in physical/surface chemistry, and
+// we're hoping we can both find employment in the same location.
+If I am selected
+// to move forward with an interview and later given an offer, I would like to
+// share my wife's CV in the hopes of finding a role for her.
+She also knows some
+// German.
 ]